Usnocetraria oakesiana: Description

 Usnocetraria oakesiana has a photobiont, meaning that its symbiotic algal partner belongs to a group of green algae with small, round cells.
 The lichen does not react to standard chemical spot tests (K−, C−, KC−, P−), but its upper cortex contains usnic acid, a compound often responsible for the yellowish color, while the medulla contains caperatic, lichesterinic, and protolichesterinic acids, which are secondary metabolites specific to certain lichens.

 Habitat and distribution

 Usnocetraria oakesiana occurs in Asia, Europe, and North America.
 It grows on bark, on wood, and on rock, often preferring older, shaded forests.
+In Nepal, it has been reported from 3900 to 4200 m elevation in a compilation of published records.